Aluriak/Delaunator/README.md

 - [ ] implement iterator on the N nearest neighbors of a vertex that respect a predicat;
 - [ ] implements DAG version of coordinates' container finding;
 - [ ] do benchmarks between DAG and current vertex finder;
+- [ ] permit to user to choose finder and debug options at installation;

 ## MAYBE-A-DAY DO LIST